The Start of South Dakota’s Story

 Without the Missouri, Yankton might not exist.
 The river brought steamboats and their captains to Yankton.
 Steamboats brought not only color and expansion to the budding town; they also brought technology and skilled people.

 Now, the river provides recreation to hundreds of thousands of people who walk its shores every year.
 Visit and see what the Missouri means to you.

 Contact us with any questions or concerns you may have about our great city – Yankton, South Dakota and the surrounding area.

 The Yankton Convention and Visitors Bureau’s mission is to increase the economic impact and facilitate the continued development of the visitor industry in Yankton.
 Its staff is dedicated to promoting tourism in Yankton and helping all businesses benefit from the economic impact of visitor spending.

-The Convention and Visitors Bureau (CVB) Advisory Council is made up of individuals from throughout the Yankton area that cross represent visitor industry related businesses.
-The Council serves in an advisory capacity to the CVB Director.
+The Tourism Advisory Council is made up of individuals from throughout the Yankton area that cross-represent visitor industry related businesses.
+The Council serves in an advisory capacity to the Tourism Director.

 Ann Riley – Holiday Inn Express, General Manager

 Karla Zeutenhorst – United States Corps of Engineers, Park Ranger

 Jeff VanMeeteren – Lewis & Clark Recreation Area – Regional Park Manager